rse/graphql-tools-sequelize/README.md

 [GraphQL-Tools](https://github.com/apollostack/graphql-tools) and the
 [Sequelize](http://sequelizejs.com) Object-Relational-Mapper (ORM) in order to operate on the entities and their relationships of an underlying RDBMS through [GraphQL](http://graphql.org/).
-It provides schema definitions and corresponding resolver functions for querying and mutating entities and their relationships in a natural Object-Oriented (OO) way.
+It provides functions for GraphQL schema definition entries and their corresponding resolver functions for querying and mutating entities and their relationships through GraphQL in a natural Object-Oriented (OO) way.

 Installation